jenadeleh/multidimensional-IQA-dataset/README.md

 - `MD_IQA_Crowdsourcing_results_all_assignments.csv`: CSV file containing the dataset in table format (anonymized).

 ## Dataset Information
-The dataset consists of the following columns:
+The dataset consists of the following columns for each question (triplet):
 - `HIT_ID`: Identifier for each Human Intelligence Task (HIT).
 - `assignment_ID`: Identifier for each assignment.
 - `worker_ID`: Identifier for each worker (from MTurk).%removed to anonymize the dataset